nothazz/joe-api/README.md

 # joe-api
-An rest api for sending random joe (the emoji)
+A rest api for sending random joe (the emoji)